spamegg1/tarski/README.md

 ### Grids

 Then you can write a `Grid`, a map of positions `Pos` to `Block`s, to define the board.
-See below for details and an example.
+See above for details and an example.

 ### Formulas